 American Indians and Alaska Natives, the ethnic group which had the highest rates of suicide, have some of the greatest numbers of substance use and mental health disorders when compared to other US racial or ethnic groups, as detailed by SAMHSA.
 This could partly explain why suicide rates run so high for these individuals.

-Certain forms of drug abuse carry a greater likelihood of suicide when compared to the general population.
-For example:
+Certain forms of drug abuse carry a greater likelihood of suicide.
+For example, when compared to the general population, individuals:

 Because of this, addiction treatment facilities must provide researched-based compassionate services to at-risk individuals.